mhouston100/PSMicrosoftTeams/Examples/SCCM OSD/README.md

 2. Distribute the package content

-3. Edit your task sequence and add the step 'Run PowerShell Script' and select your script package.
+3. Edit your task sequence and add the step 'Run PowerShell Script' to the beginning of your TS and select your script package.
 Enter the details as follows:

-** Script Name **
+**Script Name**

 ```
 Send-BuildNotification.ps1
 ```

-** Parameters **
+**Parameters**

 ```
 -message Started